Continuing Education Activity

 Hyperglycemia can develop with diabetic ketoacidosis and diabetes insipidus.

 A detailed history, thorough physical examination, and use of ancillary studies can help to establish a diagnosis quickly.

 HHS is a potentially fatal medical condition.
 Knowledge of pathophysiology and clinical presentation is necessary for the best management outcome.

 In general, the overall mortality is low, and it is usually due to the underlying illness that caused the hyperglycemic crisis.
 Elderly patients who present with severe coma and hypotension have a poorer prognosis compared to younger cohorts.

 Electrolytic abnormalities as a consequence of the treatment of HHS are quite frequent.
 Care needs to be taken to ensure frequent monitoring and avoid adverse side effects.
 Common electrolytic disturbances include hypokalemia and hypoglycemia.

 Cerebral edema is a feared but rare complication in HHS.
 This is more common in the pediatric population and occurs due to the rapid lowering of glucose levels.

 Diabetic education including instructions on adequate hydration is essential to avoid recurrent episodes.

 Enhancing Healthcare Team Outcomes

-Hyperosmolar Hyperglycemic Nonketotic Coma is a serious complication of Type II Diabetes.
+Hyperosmolar Hyperglycemic Nonketotic Coma is a serious complication of type 2 diabetes.
 Most patients will end up being admitted to the intensive care unit.
-To improve patient outcome, an interprofessional approach with good care communication and coordination between the Intensivist, nurse, dietician, and the endocrinologist is necessary.
+To improve patient outcomes, an interprofessional approach with good care communication and coordination between the intensivist, nurse, dietician, and endocrinologist is necessary.